portainer/portainer-docs/docs/v2.0/services/options.md

 ### Labels

-Containers labels can be used to leave notes of that container or specify configuration.
+Container labels can be used to leave notes of that container or specify configuration.

 ![options](assets/options-2.png)

 ### Mounts

 You can mount or bind volumes from Portainer.
-Also, you can set if that volume needs to set in Read Only.
-The only thing you need to do is select a created volume, specify the path in container and click in <b>Apply Changes</b>.
+You can also set if that volume needs to set in <b>Read Only</b>.
+The only thing you need to do is select a created volume, specify the path in container and click <b>Apply Changes</b>.

 ![options](assets/options-3.png)